Judge’s 60th homer sparks 5-run 9th, Yanks stun Pirates 9-8

 UP NEXT

-New York RHP Luis Severino (5-3, 3.45 ERA) starts Wednesday after recovering from a lat strain that has sidelined him since July 13.
+New York RHP Luis Severino (5-3, 3.45) starts Wednesday after recovering from a lat strain that has sidelined him since July 13.
 RHP Roansy Contreras (5-4, 3.24) pitches for the Pirates.

 —